awesome31/rohit-career-book/git/README.md

 1. git rebease <tagret_branch> -> This is how we rebase a target branch.
 2. Rebase will add commits from the target branch into the current branch in a linear fashion. git rebease changes the history of the branch.

+### HEAD and reflog

+1. HEAD is a pointer to the commit that we are currently using.
+2. git reflog tells us where our head has been.
+If I keep switching branches and I want to know where my HEAD was a while ago, I can use reflog.
+3. As long as we have the SHAs for the commit, we can get the file.
+4. If we just want one commit instead of everything in the diverged branch that I lost, I can use cherrypick.

+## Remote repositories

+1. Git is a distributed version control system.
+That means anyone with a copy of the repository can work with git.
+2. We can add a remote to git using git remote add <name> <uri>.
+The URI can also be a file in your file system.
+It need not necessarily be a public URL.
+3. If we only have one single source of truth repo, then you should name the repo as origin.
+IF we have fork then we call it upstream.
+4. git fetch will fetch the latest objects from the remote repo and not do anything else.
+If we want to merge the changes on the remote to our local repository, we make use of git merge or git pull.
+We can check for the logs in origin by doing git log origin/master --oneline.

+### Pull and Push

+1. If I want the changes of my remote repo in my local copy, I can do git fetch and git merge.
+Instead of doing this 2 step process, we can just do git pull.
+   TIP: Always rebase changes when you are fetching from remote instead of merging since rebasing will add the changes to the tip of the file.

+## Conflict Resolution

+### Stashing

+We can stash our changes using git stash.
+Stash is a stack data structure and an area in the .git folder that is used for changes that are work in progress.
+You can push and pop in a stash (just assume that its a stack.)

+## Git tools

+There are some usecases where we have to search for a particular bug or problem in the codebase.

+1. git log --grep foo -p => Shows changes along with the changes.
+2. git log -p -- src/index.js => Shows us changes that are done in a particular file.

+### Git bisect

+This is a great great tool that helps us in figuring out where bugs are.
+There are two properties that need to hold true:

+1. Commits are cronologically ordered.
+2. You know a commit where the issue is not present.

+We can start by doing:

+1. git bisect start
+2. git bisect bad -> This will be the commit that is failing.
+3. git bisect good -> This will be the commit that is working.

+Instead of doing this manually, we can automate the whole thing.
+**Git bisect IS AN AMAZING TOOL.**

+### Git revert or reset

+Git revert changes and creates a commit for the same.
+Restore actually goes back in state.
+Git reset helps you just go back n commits.

+### Worktrees

+They are an alternative to stash. git worktree add will add things to the work tree.